 Valuable clinical placements

-- Build your skills and experience with local employers through exceptional clinical placements in health-care settings in Central Ontario.
+- Build your skills and experience with local employers through exceptional clinical placements in various health-care settings across Central Ontario.

-- Improve your employability and network with employers before you graduate.
+- Improve your employability and network with potential employers before you graduate.

 High employment and high demand